mercury-layer/mercurylayer/lockbox/README.md

 4. Set the desired key manager in `Settings.toml`.
 Currently, there are 3 available: `google_kms`, `hashicorp`, `filesystem`.

 5. Then, to run the server: `./MercuryLockbox`.

+### 2. Running from Dockerfile:

+1. Edit the `.env` file according to your personal settings.

+2. Run `$ docker build -t mercury-lockbox .`
+3. 1.
+For `filesystem` or `hashicorp` key manager, you can run `$ docker run --env-file .env mercury-lockbox`.
+    2. For `google_kms` key manager, you need to pass your service account key file at runtime:
+    ```bash
+    docker run --env-file .env \
+        -v /path/to/service-account-key.json:/app/credentials.json \
+        -e GOOGLE_APPLICATION_CREDENTIALS=/app/credentials.json \
+        mercury-lockbox
+    ```